elalfymohamed/ai-event-research-cli/README.md

 Options:

     --city=<city>: Required.
 Specify the target city to search for events in.
+        Default: cairo
         Example: --city=cairo

     --topic=<topic>: Required.
-Define the target event topic (e.g., AI, Fintech, Cybersecurity).
+Define the target event topic (e.g., AI, Software, Cybersecurity).

-        Example: --topic=ai
+        Example: --topic=software

     --key=<API_KEY>: Optional.
 Provide your API key for Firecrawl.
-If not provided, the tool will attempt to use a pre-configured key or prompt for one if necessary.
+If not provided, the tool will attempt to use a key in .env file.

         Example: --key=your_firecrawl_api_key_here
 ```